eriffanani/QuickState/README.md

 # QuickState
-Create and display your state quickly and easily with easy customization.
+Show your state (internal error, network error, empty data, etc) quickly and easily with easy customization.
 This library can be used in both Java and Kotlin.

 ## Installation
 #### repositories